Kallarari/portfolio/README.md

 ## Project Architeture
 This project consists of page files that render components.
 These components are implemented using TSX and CSS files.
+*The metadata information are in
+--src
+    --app
+        --layout.tsx

+*Sitemap file in
+--src
+    --app
+        --sitemap.ts

 # Global styles
 The theme is controlled in the global.css file under the #theme-switch:not(:checked) selector, which sets the color attributed to var(--color) in CSS files.
+--src
+    --app
+        --globals.css

 # Pages
 -- src